-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 (All amounts in Saudi Riyals thousands unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020

 Property and equipment (continued)

 Assets under construction are stated at cost and not depreciated.
 Depreciation on assets under construction commences when the assets are ready for their intended use.
 When assets are ready for their intended use, they are transferred to property and equipment or intangible assets.
 Finance costs on borrowings to finance the construction of qualified assets are capitalized during the period that is required to complete and prepare the asset for its intended use.